romoxi/BobShop/README.md

 - 3 different shipping costs
 - "addToCart"-button can placed on any wikipage
 - built-in registration and login system
-- works without the TikiWiki Functions/Plugins Payment, shopper_info, Shopping Cart
+- works without the TikiWiki Functions/Plugins Payment, shopper_info, Shopping Cart etc.
 - templates can be modified
 - bootstrap is used for the templates